usc-mrel/RETSE_Metal/README.md

 ## Folder Structure

-- `main_recon.m` Main entry point for the reconstruction pipeline.
+- `main_recon.m`: Main entry point for the reconstruction pipeline.
 - `Helper_Functions/`: Contains custom MATLAB functions and third-party dependencies.
 - `results/`: Stores output images and figures (not included by default).
 - `data/`: Directory for raw TWIX data (not included here).